 This course is ONLY available to seniors who want to gain experience in a career field which they are interested in pursuing after high school.
 Students must submit an application for acceptance in the program to their counselor during the registration process in Grade 11.
-Students will choose their internship placement from the list of cooperating businesses.
-Examples of cooperating businesses include Areva, Architectural Partners, Virginia's Region 2000 Local Government Council, Delegate Scott Garrett, Blue Ridge Therapy Associates, Orthopedic Center of Central Virginia, Lynchburg City Schools, and various dental offices.
+Students will choose their internship placement from the list of cooperating businesses or by working with the teacher and business to secure placement.
 During the first five weeks of the course, students will complete the Workplace Readiness Skills curriculum.
 Topics include initiative, work ethic, teamwork, confidentiality, independence, communications, problem solving, decision making, computer applications, and employment issues.
 Students will be required to serve three hours a week in their internship.
 Students will be responsible for their own transportation.

 TEACHER/OFFICE INTERN (7110A, 7110B) Grades As Determined by Administrator, 1st or 2nd Sem., One-fourth Credit.
-Prerequisite: Staff Recommended

-Course includes opportunities to assist a staff member one period daily.
+Prerequisite: Staff Recommended Course includes opportunities to assist staff.
 This course is graded as pass or fail.
 This course may be taken repeatedly for elective credit.